Back to all blog posts

 Use the language employers already use in descriptions, show measurable outcomes, and make remote collaboration, execution quality, and domain fit easy to spot in your experience bullets.

-Why does market comparison matter for search visibility and job fit?
+Why does ai hiring matter for search visibility and job fit?

 It helps you cover both human search intent and AI overview intent: role names, companies, geography, skills, and salary context all reinforce topical relevance and practical usefulness.